 A problem with this concept is standard aspects gameplay you'd expect in a FPS such as ammo conservation, and long-term reward for finding secrets are non-existent due to constant switching of characters.

-This is better than some professionally designed FPS games, and I wish James and crew luck with releasing the mod in it's absolute entirety...they'll need
+This is better than some professionally designed FPS games, and I wish James and crew luck with releasing the mod in it's absolute entirety...they'll need it.

 Really good throwback to the old-school with the modern features tossed in with both new and old content.
 The character selection makes it replayable.
 Good mod indeed so hopefully Eduke32 gets the new network functional, because it would be super fun to go all co-op!